 Philips Heartstart FR1 Features

 The Philips HeartStart FR1 also referred to as the HeartStream Forerunner, is a semi-automatic defibrillator.
-The HeartStart FR1 is portable, lightweight, and battery powered.
-It performs automatic self-tests and displays the results of these test on a status indicator.
-The FR1 or Forerunner has an LCD screen that displays text prompts, patient and event information, and on some models, and electrocardiogram (ECG).
+The HeartStart FR1 is portable, lightweight, and battery-powered.
+It performs automatic self-tests and displays the results of these tests on a status indicator.
+The FR1 or Forerunner has an LCD screen that displays text prompts, patient and event information, and on some models, an electrocardiogram (ECG).
 The FR1 determines proper defibrillation pad contact by monitoring impedance between the two disposable defibrillation pads.
 It recognizes a shockable rhythm based on ECG analysis.
 The defibrillation shock is delivered using an impedance-compensated biphasic waveform with a minimum of 130 Joules delivered to a 50-ohm load.

 - Extremely easy to use

 - Disposable, recyclable sealed lithium battery.

 - Nominal 150 Joule energy shock.